-This is the intro page for Math 9 Honours.
+This is the intro page for Math 9/10 Honours.

-Here is this year’s course outline: Math 9H 2013 Course Outline
+Here is this year’s course outline: Math 9/10 2014 Course Outline

-1) Contests and Challenge Problems
+2) Enrichment With Contests and Challenge Problems

 In Honours classes, a portion of our class time will be spent on math contests, problem-solving topics and challenge problems.
 We will also practice past math contests to prepare for this year’s upcoming contests.